Trailer (vehicle): Motorcycle

 A motorcycle trailer may be a trailer designed to haul motorcycles behind an automobile or truck.
 Such trailers may be open or enclosed, ranging in size from trailers capable of carrying several motorcycles or only one.
 They may be designed specifically to carry motorcycles, with ramps and tie-downs, or may be a utility trailer adapted permanently or occasionally to haul one or more motorcycles.

-Another type of motorcycle trailer is a wheeled frame with a hitch system designed for transporting cargo by motorcycle.
+Another sense of "motorcycle trailer" is a wheeled frame with a hitch system designed for transporting cargo by motorcycle.
 Motorcycle trailers are often narrow and styled to match the appearance of the motorcycle they are intended to be towed behind.
 There are two-wheeled versions and single-wheeled versions.
 Single-wheeled trailers, such as the Unigo or Pav 40/41, are designed to allow the bike to have all the normal flexibility of a motorcycle, usually using a universal joint to enable the trailer to lean and turn with the motorcycle.
 No motorcycle manufacturer recommends that its motorcycles be used to tow a trailer because it results in additional safety hazards for motorcyclists.

 Livestock

 There are a number of different styles of trailers used to haul livestock such as cattle, horses, sheep and pigs.
-The most common is the stock trailer, a trailer that is enclosed on the bottom, but has openings at approximately the eye level of the animals to allow ventilation.
+The most common is the stock trailer, also known as a bull hauler—a trailer that is enclosed on the bottom, but has openings at approximately the eye level of the animals to allow ventilation.
 The horse trailer is a more elaborate form of stock trailer.
 Because horses are usually hauled for the purpose of competition or work, where they must be in peak physical condition, horse trailers are designed for the comfort and safety of the animals.
 They usually have adjustable vents and windows as well as suspension designed to provide a smooth ride and less stress on the animals.
 In addition, horse trailers have internal partitions that assist the animal in staying upright during travel and protect horses from injuring each other in transit.
 Larger horse trailers may incorporate additional storage areas for horse tack and may even include elaborate living quarters with sleeping areas, bathroom and cooking facilities, and other comforts.

 Both stock trailers and horse trailers range in size from small units capable of holding one to three animals, able to be pulled by a pickup truck, SUV or even a quad bike; to large semi-trailers that can haul a significant number of animals.